alttch/eva3/doc/uc/uc_api.rst

         }
     ]

-where status and value** current item state, nstatus and nvalue (for unit) - expected status and value.
+where status and value - current item state, nstatus and nvalue (for unit) - expected status and value.
 Current and new status and value are different in case the action is executed for the unit at the moment.
 In all other cases, they are the same.